 Sensing measurement setup(s) may be terminated explicitly at any time by either the sensing initiator or the sensing responder by transmitting an individually addressed Sensing Measurement Setup Termination frame(#203, #634).

-Upon reception of a Sensing Measurement Setup Query frame from an unassociated STA, the AP may transmit a Sensing Measurement Setup Termination frame to the unassociated STA within 10ms (see 11.21.18.1 (Overview)), to terminate one or more sens ing measurement setup(s). (#93, #141, #145, #430, #611, #774)
+Upon reception of a Sensing Measurement Setup Query frame from an unassociated STA, the AP may transmit a Sensing Measurement Setup Termination frame to the unassociated STA within a sensing frame exchange timeout (see 11.21.18.1 (Overview)), to terminate one or more sens ing measurement setup(s). (#93, #141, #145, #430, #611, #774)

 21, 570, 912, – termination procedure